paly2/GPIOEmu/README.md

 Near all the python interface code is from the RPi.GPIO module.

-Unlike the RPi.GPIO module, it has two threads:
+Unlike the RPi.GPIO module, it has two threads (without counting the optional event thread):
 * The main thread (your python program).
 GPIOEmu API calls in the main thread change some variable values, or read them.
 * The GUI thread, which periodically reads variable values to draw the window and handles X events.